POSTED November 14, 2021

 This makes the only viable choice for most of our readers to be reverse osmosis, which is a good option considering the usage and size of most of the vessels around Australia.
 They are simple to use, easy to maintain whilst still providing you with water of an acceptable drinking quality.

 Storage of potable water is also important.
-If water is stored incorrectly, bugs can form which can lead to legionnaires disease – a lung infection like pneumonia that is dangerous for individuals with underlying health conditions and the elderly.
+Incorrectly stored potable water can cause bugs infestations.
+This can lead to legionnaires disease – a lung infection like pneumonia that is dangerous for individuals with underlying health conditions and the elderly.

-Most modern vessels will be fitted with a poly water tank as these are safer and generally last longer than the metal alternative.
+Poly water tanks are fitted on most modern vessels which are safer and generally last longer than the metal alternative.
 Another advantage of poly tanks is that they can be set up with a self-cleaning system whereas with a metal tank, it’s a requirement to drain the tank to clean it.
 This means two tanks are needed to allow uninterrupted supply of fresh water onboard, which becomes increasingly important when completing long passages.

 I would suggest to try and use the onboard water as quickly as practically possible and to flush out the tanks every few months to remove any growth that could be festering inside.
 Another option would be to install an inline UV filter which will kill any bugs as the water passes through it.
 If you think you will not be using water or are going to leave the boat for an extended period, it would be a good idea to treat the fresh water tanks with chlorine – which is best to have a trained professional perform this task.

-Like most onboard systems, it’s all about regular use – the more the water is used and replenished, the less time it has to stand stagnant and cause you problems.
+Regular use of most onboard systems is critical.
+For instance, frequently used and replenished water is less stagnant.
+This will cause you problems.
 Most commonly in Australia we see bottled water onboard for drinking and find the tank water used for showers, washing machines, dishwashers and cleaning.

 If you are planning to use your boat for long periods of time, it would be a good idea to add additional filtration systems as stated above to improve the safety and quality of water onboard.
 At the same time, you will also be helping the environment by reducing your plastic waste by refilling reusable bottles.